compsys-progtools/spring2025/_sources/syllabus/communication.md

 - use the badge issue for comments and @ mention instructors
 - **send in advance, leave time for a response**
 - **always** use issues in your repo for content directly related to assignments.
-If you {term}`push` your partial work to the {term}`repository` and then open an {term}`issue`, we can see your work and your question at the same time and download it to run it if we need to debug something
+If you {term}`push (changes to a repository)` your partial work to the {term}`repository` and then open an {term}`issue`, we can see your work and your question at the same time and download it to run it if we need to debug something
 - use issues or discussions for questions about this syllabus or class notes.
 At the top right there's a {term}`GitHub` logo {fa}`github` that allows you to open a {term}`issue` (for a question) or suggest an edit (eg if you think there's a tpo or you find an additional helpful resource related to something)